ethersync/ethersync/book/src/pair-programming.md

 ethersync demon --peer
 ```

-This will query the user for the identifier and key combination with "Enter peer:".
+This will query the user for the ticket with "Enter peer:".
 This should show you a message like "Connected to peer: ...".
 The hosting daemon should show a message like "Peer connected: ...".

  When used "in production" it's also possible and recommended to use the [configuration file](configuration.md) to provide the peer identifier and key for encryption.